What to Publish, When to Publish

 Publishing is the act of sending all or part of your site to the web.
 You can publish a page, folder or file.

-At Brandeis, we have two publishing destinations: webtest.brandeis.edu and www.brandeis.edu.
-Anytime you make changes to your site, first publish the webtest -- think of it as a draft server.
+At Brandeis, we have two publishing destinations: www.brandeis.edu and webtest.brandeis.edu.
+Anytime you make changes to your site, first publish the webtest — think of it as a draft server.
 You can check you work, share with colleagues, and make changes in the CMS prior to your page(s) going to the live site.
 Once you review your site on webtest, you can publish to the live site, www.brandeis.edu.

 - Publish the page.

-After you change "Include in Left Navigation" option
+After You Change the "Include in Left Navigation" Option

-- If the page appears/should appear in your left navigation, republish your site.
+- If the page or folder appears/should appear in your left navigation, republish your site (Base Folder).
 If it appears/should appear in a sub-folder, publish the sub-folder and the site's main index page.

 After you Move/Rename